-It’s been possible to run the Android Open Source Project (AOSP) on Intel x86 processors for several years, both officially and unofficially.
-And while various community projects have allowed hobbyists and others to install “Android” on an old laptop or desktop computer, commercial Android x86 devices are rare.
-At Esper, we see significant potential for combining these two technologies in industries like retail, hospitality, restaurants, and other enterprise device settings.
-We built the world’s only AOSP distribution for x86 processors that allows businesses to “flip” their x86 existing devices (like point of sale, kiosk, and digital signage) from Windows to our Android-compatible solution, Foundation x86.
+For Windows PCs, running the Android Open Source Project (AOSP) on Intel processors has been possible for several years, both officially and unofficially.
+At Esper, we see significant potential for combining these two technologies in industries like retail, hospitality, restaurants, and other enterprise device settings where POS systems, kiosks, and digital signage devices are frequently in use.
+We built the world’s only AOSP distribution that lets businesses “flip” their existing devices (like point of sale, kiosk, and digital signage) from Windows to our Android-compatible solution, Esper Foundation for Android.

-Foundation x86 runs “bare metal” on your end x86 systems, not as a virtual or containerized instance inside another operating system.
+Foundation runs “bare metal” on your end systems, not as a virtual or containerized instance inside another operating system.
 The downsides to virtualization are numerous, but the biggest are reduced performance and lack of enterprise-level support.
-With Foundation x86, you get your full system performance (which often improves in the process).
+With Esper Foundation, you get your full system performance (which often improves in the process).
 Esper provides the critical support, tools, and quality of service necessary to scale these systems into massive deployments — up to hundreds of thousands of devices.

-Demo: Convert point of sale system from Windows 10 to Foundation x86 (based on AOSP)
+Demo: Convert point of sale system from Windows 10 to Foundation (based on AOSP)

 In the video below, you’ll see Esper Foundation x86 installed on a ParTech EverServ 8300 point of sale device.
 The device in this demo is running Windows 10 and was launched by ParTech in 2015.
 It has no modifications, physical or otherwise, and is configured as it would be for use in a live retail environment.